PolloVegetariana/Group-13-ortec-solution/README.md

 consistently clean up the outcome of the neural net.
 The target 1-5's are pretty much always labeled correctly, the target 0's occasionally become victims of false positives.
 The accuracy on a single invoice can be verified in the last few lines.

+We did a random sampling performance test of single invoices (20x) and the results are:

 Contraints

 -Due to the limited amount of training data provided there is a probability the model presented overfits and therefore will not generalize effectively.